Candace Steele Flippin, DM, MBA, APR

 Dr. Steele Flippin is the author of Generation Z in the Workplace and Millennials in the Workplace the first two books in a four-part series of practical books designed to help members of each generation group and their managers build productive and successful working relationships.

-She and her husband live in Minneapolis, MN.
+She and her husband live in Memphis, TN.
 When she isn’t working, volunteering, or researching, she loves to collect works from emerging artists and to travel the world with her family to learn about other cultures.